-1 1-General
+1 1.-General

-1.1 The University will remain open during snow storms but may cancel or reschedule classes on a campus wide basis and/or curtail non-essential services in response to the conditions.
-In response to Extreme Environmental Conditions, UBC may cancel, curtail, or reschedule in-person Learning Activities as well as other operations that would otherwise have been scheduled to take place on Campus.
-Decisions regarding Learning Activities and other operations will be made by the Principal and Deputy Vice-Chancellor (UBC Okanagan) or the Principal and Deputy Vice-Chancellor (UBC Okanagan)'s delegates with respect to the UBC Okanagan Campus and by the President or the President's delegates with respect to the UBC Point Grey Campus.
+1.1 The University will remain open during snow storms but may cancel or reschedule classes on a campus-wide basis and/or curtail non-essential services in response to the conditions.In response to Extreme Environmental Conditions, UBC may cancel, curtail, or reschedule in-person Learning Activities as well as other operations that would otherwise have been scheduled to take place on Campus.
+Decisions regarding Learning Activities and other operations will be made by the Principal and Deputy Vice-Chancellor (UBC Okanagan) or the Principal and Deputy Vice-Chancellor (UBC Okanagan)'s delegates with respect to the UBC Okanagan Campus.